-This page contains links to useful resources that relate to Visual Snow Syndrome, including support groups, media coverage, websites, videos and research publications.
+This page contains links to useful resources that relate to Visual Snow Syndrome, including other charities, support groups, media coverage, websites, videos and research publications.

 See also the three news videos below.

 The following playlist is a miscellaneous collection of interesting VS-related videos.